-Kandi Burruss’ Ex, Block, Reacts To Kenya Moore’s Porsha Williams ‘Golden Shower’ Claim
+Kandi Burruss’ Ex Block Reacts To Kenya Moore’s Porsha Williams ‘Golden Shower’ Claim

 It seems that Block repeating Kandi’s response to Kenya, “leave me out of the pee,” in his Instagram caption is meant as a denial of Kenya’s claim.
 At the very least, it seems to show that Block wasn’t amused to be brought up in the latest episode in such a way.

-On the latest The Real Housewives of Atlanta episode, Kenya Moore and Cynthia Bailey paid Kandi Burruss a visit in her home.
+On the latest Real Housewives of Atlanta episode, Kenya Moore and Cynthia Bailey paid Kandi Burruss a visit in her home.
 Talk turned to how their co-star Sheree Whitfield often wrongly repeats information.
-Kandi gave the example of how she only told Sheree that Porsha Williams and Block once dated, only to later be confronted by Porsha for telling Sheree that she and Block had sex with one another.
+Kandi gave the example of how she only told Sheree that Porsha Williams and Block once dated, only to later be confronted by Porsha for telling Sheree that she and Block had sex.
 At the mention of Block, Kenya asked if he’s the one who peed on Porsha.

 “Is he the one that peed on her?’